-FHIR® – Fast Health Interoperable Resources (hl7.org/fhir) – is a next generation standards framework created by HL7.
+FHIR® – Fast Healthcare Interoperability Resources (hl7.org/fhir) – is a next generation standards framework created by HL7.
 FHIR combines the best features of HL7’s Version 2, Version 3 and CDA® product lines while leveraging the latest web standards and applying a tight focus on implementability.

 FHIR solutions are built from a set of modular components called “Resources”.
 These resources can easily be assembled into working systems that solve real world clinical and administrative problems at a fraction of the price of existing alternatives.
 FHIR is suitable for use in a wide variety of contexts – mobile phone apps, cloud communications, EHR-based data sharing, server communication in large institutional healthcare providers, and much more.

 FHIR offers many improvements over existing standards:

 A central challenge for healthcare standards is how to handle variability caused by diverse healthcare processes.
 Over time, more fields and optionality are added to the specification, gradually adding cost and complexity to the resulting implementations.
 The alternative is relying on custom extensions, but these create many implementation problems too.

 FHIR solves this challenge by defining a simple framework for extending and adapting the existing resources.
 All systems, no matter how they are developed, can easily read these extensions and extension definitions can be retrieved using the same framework as retrieving other resources.